You are here

 Every 10 days, across the United States, a child dies from being left in a hot car.
 It only takes a few minutes for a car to heat up and become deadly to a child inside.
 As summer temperatures rise, more kids are at risk.
 Help stop these tragedies from happening.
 We can prevent heatstroke with your help.

 ACT Now Toolkit

 Heatstroke can happen anywhere, to anyone.
 That’s why it’s so important to never leave your child alone in a car, not even for a minute.
-Last year, 44 kids died in hot cars and so far 23 children have died in 2014.
+Last year, 30 kids died in hot cars and was the 2nd lowest number of fatalities since 1998.
 All of these deaths were 100 percent preventable.
 Spread the word about the dangers of heatstroke and make your voice heard.
 Click on the tabs for some tools to get you started.